 - 1 dose tart shell (See second recipe)

 - 175 grams sugar

 - 3 eggs (minus half egg white for brushing the tart)

 - 290 grams anthotyro or myzithra (similar to ricotta)

 - 50 grams corn flour (starch)

-1 tsp masticha sugar
+- 1 tsp masticha powder

 - Bake the tart shell for 15 minutes.
-Remove from the oven and remove the parchment with beans.
+Remove it from the oven and remove the parchment with beans.

 - Whisk the remaining eggs with sugar until fluffy.
 Add the cheese, yoghurt, corn flour and masticha sugar and whisk until incorporated.

 - Stop the mixer, clean the sides of the bowl, and continue whisking for one more minute.